jbszczepaniak/dynamodb-with-go/episode3/post.md

 assert.NoError(t, err)
 ```

-We have 2 conditions that we combine with the AND clause.
+We have two conditions that we combine with the AND clause.
 First one specifies what is our Partition Key, second one - Sort Key. `KeyLessThan` makes sure that we will only get `report2018.pdf` and `report2017.pdf`.
 Let's have a look at the results of the query.

 ```go
 var items []item